MichaelSpencerJr/BenedictionGame/testruns/latest/readme.md

 #### And there should be a red two-stack on e4

  -&gt; done: ValidationSteps.ThenThereShouldBe(Red, "two", E4) (0.0s)
-#### And there should be a red blessed one-stack on e3
+#### And there should be a red one-stack on e3

- -&gt; done: ValidationSteps.ThenThereShouldBeBlessed(Red, "one", E3) (0.0s)
+ -&gt; done: ValidationSteps.ThenThereShouldBe(Red, "one", E3) (0.0s)

-### 65) Passed : Testing.Specflow.Features.GameRules.SplitRulesFeature.CannotSplit_MergeBlessedStackOntoKingOverStackSizeTwo
+### 66) Passed : Testing.Specflow.Features.GameRules.SplitRulesFeature.CannotSplit_MergeBlessedStackOntoKingOverStackSizeTwo